 Why is that?
 Osteen teaches what is known as the prosperity gospel.
 That is to say that he teaches that Jesus came so that we could live in health, wealth, and general happiness.
 This is in contrast with biblical Christianity, which reveals that Christ, and all of his apostles were murdered for the sake of truth.
 We live not for our own happiness, but for being in a loving relationship with God – whatever the cost.

 Osteen instead teaches that one can have their best life now by applying principles to their life.
 He explains that a resolution for our goals is that we can just declare something, and then achieve it.
-He is a glorified seminar speaker, using rhetoric to offer bad advise to achieve carnal desires.
+He is a glorified seminar speaker, using rhetoric to offer advise which achieves carnal desires.
+Perhaps one of the most obvious demonstrations of this is when his wife said that we do good things, not for God, but for the self (see video to the right).
 Joel tickles the ears of men (offering them cash, cars, health, ect.) and makes money on that promise.
 Jesus is a word that he sprinkles over his teachings to appeal to the Christians.
 Jesus said that it would not be profitable for us to gain the world, yet lose our soul.
 That is what Osteen teaches us to do: gain the world, lose our soul.

 3 – Todd Bentley